typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-misused-promises.md

 ## Rule Details

-This rule accepts a single option which is an object with `checksConditionals`, `checksVoidReturn`, and `checkSpreads` properties indicating which types of misuse to flag.
+This rule accepts a single option which is an object with `checksConditionals`, `checksVoidReturn`, and `checksSpreads` properties indicating which types of misuse to flag.
 All are enabled by default.

 ## Options